best08618/2018_os_hw2/README.md

 ## threads
 ### producer
-opertaion:
+operation:
-1. reads line from the file
+1. read line from the file
-2. creates a new buffer with the line
+2. create a new buffer with the line
-4. puts that new buffer at the head of the buffer stream
+4. put the new buffer at the head of the buffer stream
 5. repeat until no more lines are found

 ### consumer
 operation:
 1. get the buffer at the tail of the stream
-2. analize the line in the buffer
+2. analyze the line in the buffer
-3. repeat until it reaches the end
+3. repeat until the end is reached
-4. then add the statistics on the shared statistcs
+4. add the statistics on the shared statistics

 ## mehtods
 ### main
 **entry of the program**

 operation:
-1. inithialize the shared objects
+1. initialize the shared objects
-2. inithialize producer and consumer threads
+2. initialize producer and consumer threads
-3. whait for the treads to finish
+3. wait for the treads to finish
 4. print the statistics

 ### init_consumers